Knowledge base

 2. … via the URL /wp-admin

-, the address to access the WordPress administration interface will be https://domain.xyz/wp-admin
+If your WordPress site address is, for example, https://domain.xyz, the address to access the WordPress administration interface will be https://domain.xyz/wp-admin.

-does not work, you might be using a security extension that modifies the URL of certain pages to limit attempts to hack your site (example of plugin)… - If you need to access the WordPress console and your domain name is not functional at the moment, it is possible to switch the main domain name to the preview address..
+./wp-adminshortcut does not work, you may be using a security extension that modifies the URL of certain pages to limit attempts to hack your site (example of plugin)… - If you need to access the WordPress console and your domain name is not functional at the moment, you can switch the main domain name to the preview address.

 Preamble